k9w/instructions/containerOpenbsdChroot.md

 # ./MAKEDEV all
 ```

-### Populate user accounts and home folder
+### Add /etc files

 This is important even if you'll only start out with just a root
 account.
 Copying the files from your host will add a user account with
 the same name and password as your host.

-Set the accounts, passwords, and user groups by copying these three
+Set the accounts, passwords, user groups, default gateway, package
+download path, and doas permission by copying these `/etc` files from
-files from /etc on the host to /etc in the chroot.
+the host to the chroot.

 - [master.passwd(5)](https://man.openbsd.org/master.passwd) - Contains
 the encrypted password and account info for all accounts, readable